LICHEN SCLEROSUS in Females

 A variety of treatments are available for lichen sclerosus:

-Strong steroid ointments are used to stop the inflammation and also soften the affected skin.
-Please do not worry about the warning inside the pack, where it might say ‘not to use these ointments on genital skin’ - your dermatologist will advise you how and when to apply the steroid ointments safely.
+Strong steroid ointments (most commonly clobetasol propionate 0.05%) are used to stop the inflammation and also soften the affected skin.
+Please do not worry about the warning inside the pack, where it might say ‘not to use these ointments on genital skin’ as these are very safe for this condition and your dermatologist will advise you how and when to apply the steroid ointments safely.

 Moisturisers help to soften and protect the skin.